The Legend of Boggy Creek: Plot

 In a later sequence, culled from the actual newspaper accounts inspiring the film, the creature is shown menacing a family in a remote country house.
 After being fired upon, the creature attacks, sending one family member to the hospital.

 The creature was never captured and is said to still stalk the swamps of southern Arkansas to this day.

 Cast

 Production

-The Legend of Boggy Creek was filmed in Fouke, Arkansas, Shreveport, Louisiana and Texarkana, Texas.